David-Beale/game1/README.md

 # One Dot To Rule Them All
 ![dot](https://user-images.githubusercontent.com/59053870/77830576-514bc100-7121-11ea-829d-28308c5d86a0.png)
-#### A free for all multiplayer game socket IO to connect with other players.
+#### A free for all multiplayer game using socket IO to connect with other players.
 Designed to be accessed via our social gaming app:
 https://github.com/Selerski/vapour-frontend

 Inspiratation was taken from the popular game Agario.